 Financial support for this study was provided by the Michigan Sea Grant College Program, Project Number R/FM-1.
 The authors wish to thank Richard Clark, Daniel B. Hayes, Gary G. Mittelbach, Paul Seelbach, and Douglas J. Austen for their helpful comments on earlier drafts of this report.
-The Michigan Department of Natural Resources, Indiana Department of Natural Resources, Illinois Department of Natural Resources, the Illinois Natural History Survey, and the U.S. Fish and Wildlife Service provided the data used in this study.
+The Michigan Department of Natural Resources, Indiana Department of Natural Resources, Illinois Department of Natural Resources, Wisconsin Department of Natural Resources, the Illinois Natural History Survey, and the U.S. Fish and Wildlife Service provided the data used in this study.